Causes of Cardiomyopathy

 Types of Cardiomyopathy

 Cardiologists group cardiomyopathy into five categories:

-- Restrictive cardiomyopathy (RCM): With restrictive cardiomyopathy, the pumping chamber or ventricle is not able to relax properly.
-As a result, blood gets backed up into the upper chambers of the heart, or atria, and they become enlarged or bigger, while the lower pumping chambers, the ventricles, remain normal in size.
-This is a rare form of cardiomyopathy in children.
+- Restrictive cardiomyopathy (RCM): With restrictive cardiomyopathy, the pumping chamber or ventricle is not able to relax very well.
+As a result, blood backs up into the upper chambers of the heart, or atria, and they become enlarged or bigger, while the lower pumping chambers, the ventricles, remain normal in size.
+There is also a risk for abnormal heart rhythms.